Advisor Growth Study Club: How to Raise Your RIA Fees and Charge What You’re Worth

 Financial Advisors have never had access to more channels to find high-net-worth prospects.
 But with growing competition and limited time to focus on marketing, many Advisors are unsure which channels will deliver the best results for their business.

 That’s why RFG Advisory created the Advisor Growth Study Club.
 It offers the Advisors who partner with RFG a regular opportunity to discuss their growth strategies, share insights about specific channels, and learn from their peers’ success.
-Each monthly session, hosted by Chief Behavioral Officer Brendan Frazier, features a different guest speaker exploring their most impactful growth channel – and this month’s session explored how Advisors should talk to their clients about raising fees.
+Each monthly session, hosted by Chief Behavioral Officer Brendan Frazier, features a different guest speaker exploring their most impactful growth channel.

-Steve presented three different reasons an Advisor might need to raise fees:
+Steve presented three common reasons an Advisor might need to raise fees:

 There are a few reasons this occurs:

 Steve notes that this is a problem many Advisors struggle to address.
-Rather than increasing their fees, they simply grow their practice to compensate for the low fees.
+Rather than increasing their fees, they simply grow their business to compensate for the low fees.

 Advisors often find themselves providing more services than they did when clients were signed.
 As a result, their pricing is no longer commensurate with the effort or value they offer – and they need to increase their fees to warrant the extra services.